 This offer will terminate on unless extended in writing by the president of the college.

+Sampson Community College

+President Date

+Acceptance of Offer

-The undersigned does accept the offer of employment, subject to the terms and conditions herein.
+The undersigned does accept the offer of employe ment, subject to the terms and conditions herein.

+Employee Date